hypo69/hypo/docs/gemini/set 0/ru/consultant/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Current Trends in Digital Marketing.None.md

 ### Enhanced Efficiency

 One of the primary benefits of AI in digital marketing is enhanced efficiency.
-AI tools can automate repetitive tasks, allowing marketers to focus on more strategic activities.
+AI tools can automate repetitive tasks, allowing marketers to focus on more Startegic activities.
 For example, AI can automate email marketing campaigns, social media posting, and even ad targeting.

 ### Improved Personalization